israelali1424/Series_7_Notes/chapter_12_Investment_Company_Products.md

 - A fund must have at least 80% of its assets invested in the type of securities suggested by its name (e.g. money market instruments for a money market fund)

 The notes cover the objectives, holdings, risks, tax implications and other key characteristics of the different categories of mutual funds and pooled investments.

+Exchanges or conversions allow investors to exchange shares of one fund for an equivalent investment in another fund of the same family.
+There are no redemption fees on the redeemed shares or sales charges on the new shares.
+However, the exchange is a taxable event, and any gain or loss must be reported.
+The number of exchanges in a year may also be limited.

+- **Real Estate Investment Trust (REIT) Distributions:**
+  - Subject to regular income tax.

+- **Ordinary Cash Dividends (Common or Preferred Shares):**
+  - May be subject to regular tax liability depending on the holding period surrounding the ex-dividend date.
+  - If shares are held for at least 61 of the 121-day period surrounding the ex-dividend date, dividends received are taxable at a preferred rate.

+- **Section 529 Plan Distributions:**
+  - Not taxed if used for qualified educational expenses.

+- **Dividends Paid to a Corporation:**
+  - Taxed at a preferred rate depending on the level of ownership the company has in the business.

+may not be combined with the
+holdings of the three existing funds for breakpoint considerations.